ashuthe1/memCache/README.md

 	// Example: Create a cache with 20 minutes TTL, size of 10 items, and LRU eviction policy c := cache.NewCache(20*time.Minute, 10, eviction.NewLRU(), nil)

-	// Set a key-value pair in the cache c.Set("key", "value")
+	// Set a key-value pair in the cache with a specific TTL (e.g., 5 minutes) c.Set("key", "value", 5*time.Minute)

 	// Get a value from the cache
 	val, isExists := c.Get("key")